Want to save money on groceries without eating rice and beans every day?

 I’m not saying don’t use coupons, far from it.

-But if you can master how to save money on the food you buy through other means first, then couponing is the next step in driving up your savings.
+But if you can master how to save on groceries every month through other means first, then couponing is the next step in driving up your savings.

 Always use coupons where they genuinely will help you to save money but resist the urge to use them just because you have them in your purse.